Unlock Nature’s Best - Discover Our Range of

 Moderate Stages of Toenail Fungus

 As the fungus progresses, the symptoms become more noticeable, and the discomfort increases.
 In the moderate stage, the nail is noticeably discolored.
 It may have turned brown, yellow, or black.
 It also becomes significantly thicker, which makes it hard to trim effectively.
+Additionally, in this stage, you may start to wonder, “why do my toenails smell?”
+It’s typically a result of fungal or bacterial infections that thrive in moist, warm environments.

 In some cases, the nail may start to emit a foul odor, especially if one wears closed shoes for long.
 Due to the increased nail thickness and damage to the nail bed, there might be increased discomfort and an inability to walk properly.
 If the fungus is only superficial, you may now notice a white powdery surface.